 - Early years settings (including nurseries and childminders)

 - Schools

 - Special Schools

-- Residential (boarding) schools
+- · Residential (boarding) schools

 - FE colleges

-Please note
+Please note:

-- As COVID-19 is a rapidly evolving situation, guidance may change at short notice. - Please check the date and version of this guidance on Page 1. - We advise that you refer to Education and Childcare guidance in addition to this document, and updates from PHE and your local authority. - Please also see Managing Suspected and Confirmed COVID-19 cases in Childcare and Educational Settings (FLOWCHART) that should be sent out with this pack. - Key local contacts are given on page 4.
+- As COVID-19 is a rapidly evolving situation, guidance may change at short notice. - Please check the date and version of this guidance on the footer - We advise that you refer to Education and Childcare guidance in addition to this document, further updates from PHE and your local authority. - Please also see the PHE SE COVID-19 Flowcharts (See Appendix E document, enclosed), for managing confirmed COVID-19 cases) for: Primary schools and Early Years Setting; and Secondary Schools, that should be sent out with this pack. - For ease of accessibility, this pack comes with three supplementary documents which are also enclosed as appendices in this pack: ○ The PHE SE Schools Referral Form - The Primary Schools and Early Years Guideline Flowchart The Secondary Schools Guideline Flowchart